ClayenKitten/itam-edu/README.md

 - Clone repository and open it in a devcontainer
 - Install dependencies via `npm ci`
-- Configure environment
-    - Create a Telegram bot to use during local development
-    - Copy `.env.example` as `.env` and fill all variables related to Telegram.
-Other variables may be skipped.
-- Start services in development mode via `Run and Debug` menu (F5 in VS Code)
+- Start devtools and packages in development mode via `Run and Debug` sidebar tab
 - Run `task` in the Terminal to see the list of available commands.

 | Service               | URL                     |